Sober since April 6, 2006 |

 This entry was NOT intended to offend anyone.
 I'm very sorry to anyone who has taken offense.

 The statements made in the following entry were not referencing any specific individuals in my life.
-They reference a
+They reference a compilation of insecurities accumulated during several relationships over the past ten years.

 The purpose of this entry was to inventory various positive affirmations that have taken me a long time to learn and start believing for myself.
 This entry was intended to share my ideas and hope with everyone else out there with similar struggles.